-Thermal burns are burns due to external heat sources which raise the temperature of the skin and tissues and cause tissue cell death or charring.
+Thermal burns are caused by heat sources that raise the temperature of the skin and tissues and cause tissue cell death or charring.
 Hot metals, scalding liquids, steam, and flames can cause thermal burns.

-Radiation burns are burns due to prolonged exposure to ultraviolet rays of the sun, or to other sources of radiation such as X-ray.
+Radiation burns are caused by prolonged exposure to ultraviolet rays of the sun, or to other sources of radiation, such as X-rays.

-Chemical burns are burns due to strong acids or alkaloids coming into contact with the s. body.
+Chemical burns are caused by strong acids or alkaloids coming into contact with the body.

-Electrical burns are burns due to a contact with an alternating current, such as open wiring or being struck by lightning.
+Electrical burns are caused by contact with an electrical current, such as open wiring or being struck by lightning.

-Fires and burns are some of the leading causes of accidental injury-related deaths among children ages 14 and under.
+Fires are one of the leading causes of accidental injury-related deaths among children and teens.
 In the U.S., most fire-related deaths are due to home fires.
 On average, these fast-moving fires give families only 2 minutes to escape.

 The leading cause of residential fire-related death and injury among children ages 5 and younger is child play, when children are left unattended.
 Most fires started by child play are set with matches or lighters.

 But taking a few precautions in your home can go a long way in keeping your family safe.
-According to the National SAFE KIDS Campaign, you can make your home more fire- and burn-proof by taking the following steps:
+You can make your home more fire- and burn-proof by taking the following steps:

 Cook with care.
 Don't leave small children alone in the kitchen when food is cooking.
 Turn pot handles away from the edge of the stove.
 If you have toddlers, don't use tablecloths.
 Small children may pull on the edge of the cloth and accidentally dump hot food on top of them.